Morriar/csg_debug_2017/bugs/FireMatches/PUBLIC/README.md

 * `age`: to specify a range value with `from..to`
 * `mood`: to specify the current mood proximity looked for
 * `radius:`: with `long,lat:radius` to specify a radius search by location

+### Matching algorithm

+The Love matching algorithm is really complex and reaaaaalllllyy secret.

 ### Examples